 - Long-term use (more than 5 years) of menopausal hormone therapy

-While white women are slightly more likely to develop breast cancer, black women have a higher death rate from breast cancer than women of other ethnicities.1,2
+White women are slightly more likely to develop breast cancer.
+However, Black women have a higher death rate from breast cancer than women of other ethnicities.1,2

 What are the survival statistics for metastatic breast cancer?

-Survival rates are based on previous outcomes of people who survive a set amount of time after diagnosis.
-In cancer estimates, experts use the “five-year survival rate” as a marker.
-However, it is important to keep in mind that many people live beyond five years after diagnosis and the statistics are not necessarily predictive for any one individual.3
+Survival rates are based on prior outcomes of people who survive a set amount of time after diagnosis.
+In cancer estimates, experts use the “5-year survival rate” as a marker.
+However, it is important to keep in mind that many people live beyond 5 years after diagnosis.
+The statistics are not definitive for any 1 person.3

-When breast cancer has spread to other parts of the body (MBC), the five-year survival rate is 27.4 percent.3 It is important to remember, however, that MBC is treatable, and more women are living longer with MBC.
-Some live longer than 10 years after diagnosis.5,6
+When breast cancer has spread to other parts of the body (MBC), the 5-year survival rate is 28 percent.
+However, keep in mind that MBC is treatable, and more women are living longer with MBC.
+Some live longer than 10 years after diagnosis.3,5,6